rems-project/cn-tutorial/src/example-archive/README.md

   [here](https://dafny.org/dafny/OnlineTutorial/guide.html).
 * `Rust` - C versions of Rust programs, with CN annotations that provide the same guarantees as the Rust type-checker.
 * `SAW` - Examples derived from the [Software Analysis Workbench (SAW)](https://saw.galois.com) repository and tutorial.
-* `negative-examples` - Small examples that should always fail.
+* `should-fail` - Small examples that should always fail.
 * `open-sut` - Examples inspired by the VERSE Open System Under Test (Open SUT).

 ## Organization